Disclaimers: See Chapter 1

 "The necklace?"
 Darnelle clarified.

 "Really!"
-Ri shouted joyously.
+Ri shouted with alacrity.

 'A daughter?
 A... a daughter!
 That can't be correct.
 Milady loves and cares for me.'
-Doubt clouded Ri's thinking.
+Doubt clouded Ri's cognition.
 'Was I wrong?
 She haven't voiced a confession of love to me.
 Maybe I'm perceiving her actions wrongly.'

 "But she loves me."
 Ri rambled.

-Ri raised and dashed off.
+Ri raised out the chair and dashed off.

 "Hold on."
 Darnelle called out.
 "What is the Conqueror planning?"